The first Asian African Conference was held in Bandung on April 24, 1955. Since then the Bandung Conference becomes the popular term for this event.

 Asia Afrika Street no. 65, Bandung.

-Tue-Thu 8am-4pm
+Tue-Thu: 8am-4pm

-Fri 2pm-4pm
+Fri: 2pm-4pm

-Sat-Sun 9am-4pm
+Sat-Sun: 9am-4pm

 Closed on Mondays

 The first Asian African Conference was held in Bandung, in a building called Gedung Merdeka (Freedom Hall).
-This historical building becomes Asian African Museum on April 24, 1980, during the 25th anniversary of Bandung Conference.
+Since then many people refer to the event as Bandung Conference.

-Considering the history, every time there is an Asian African Conference
+Considering the history, every time there is an Asian African Conference commemoration, some part of the event such as the closing ceremony would always be held in Gedung Merdeka Bandung.

 The first Asian African Conference started with The